aravindvnair99/Spot-the-Hole/README.md

 # Spot the Hole ![Firebase CD](https://github.com/aravindvnair99/Spot-the-Hole/workflows/Firebase%20CD/badge.svg) ![Node CI](https://github.com/aravindvnair99/Spot-the-Hole/workflows/Node%20CI/badge.svg)

-Official source code of Spot the Hole PWA which was a project for Smart India Hackathon 2020 and Open Lab project at Amrita School of Engineering, Bengaluru.
+Official source code of Spot the Hole PWA which was a project for Open Lab at Amrita School of Engineering, Bengaluru.

+Potholes are the biggest problem faced by everyone today.
+Driving down these roads is a nightmare.
+Repaving the roads would be a big investment in many ways, not only would it improve the towns look, but it would also make it safer for the community members to drive on the roads.
+Now the problem lies in the fact that concerned departments are not able to coordinate to resolve the issue and citizens also find it hard to file a complaint.

+Fundamentally there is a disconnection between civil agencies, people, and elected representatives.
+Our aim is to build a web-based dynamic reporting system which will facilitate the flow of information among all concerned stakeholders.
+It also provides better governance by more involvement of the public.

+Read more in the [report here](Report.pdf)

 # :octocat: How to contribute?